-Allstate Life Insurance Company ("Allstate Life" or the "Company") issues the Market Value Adjusted Fixed Account Option (the "MVA Account Option") described in this prospectus.
-The MVA Option is available only under the following variable annuity contracts that we offer: Allstate Advisor; Allstate Advisor Plus, Allstate Advisor Preferred, Allstate Variable Annuity, Allstate Variable Annuity (L Share), STI Classic Variable Annuity, Advisor - STI, and Advisor Preferred - STI.
-None of those contracts currently are offered for new sales.
-However, under outstanding contracts you may be able to make additional purchase payments and allocate additional purchase payments or amounts of Contract Value to the MVA Account Option.
+Allstate Life Insurance Company ("Allstate Life" or the "Company") issues the Guaranteed Maturity Fixed Account option (the "MVA Account Option") described in this prospectus.
+The MVA Option is available only under the following variable annuity contracts that we offer: AIM Lifetime Plus, AIM Lifetime Plus II, and AIM Lifetime Enhanced Choice.
+None of those contracts currently is offered for new sales.
+However, under outstanding contracts you may be able to make additional purchase payments, and allocate additional purchase payments or amounts of Contract Value to the MVA Account Option.

-This prospectus is not your contract, although this prospectus provides a description of the material features of the MVA Account Option under your contract.
+This prospectus is not your contract, although this prospectus provides a description of the material features of the MVA Account Option under your Contract.
 The description of the MVA Account Option's material features is current as of the date of this prospectus.
 If certain material provisions of the MVA Account Option are changed after the date of this prospectus, those changes will be described in a supplement to this prospectus and the supplement will become a part of this prospectus.

-The principal underwriter for all of the Contracts (except the Allstate Variable Annuity and the Allstate Variable Annuity (L Share)) is Allstate Distributors, L.L.C.
-(ADLLC), a wholly-owned subsidiary of Allstate Life.
-The principal underwriter for the Allstate Variable Annuity and the Allstate Variable Annuity (L Share)) is Morgan Stanley & Co LLC (Morgan Stanley & Co.), a wholly-owned subsidiary of Morgan Stanley.
-ADLLC and Morgan Stanley & Co. are registered broker dealers under the Securities Exchange Act of 1934, as amended (the Exchange Act), and are members of the Financial Industry Regulatory Authority.
-ADLLC and Morgan Stanley & Co. are not required to sell any specific number or dollar amount of securities, but will use their best efforts to sell the securities offered.
+The principal underwriter for all of the Contracts is Allstate Distributors, L.L.C. ("ADLLC"), a wholly-owned subsidiary of Allstate Life.
+ADLLC is a registered broker dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and a member of the Financial Industry Regulatory Authority.
+ADLLC is not required to sell any specific number or dollar amount of securities, but will use its best efforts to sell the securities offered.